Share this menu

 She was an elected District Councillor in East Cambridgeshire 2015-2019 where she held the portfolio for Strategic Planning.

-Having moved to Cornwall in 2019, she is Vice Chair and serves on the Management Committee of the Children’s Sailing Trust, is a Volunteer Visitor for Henry Smith Charity and a Deputy Lieutenant of Cornwall.
+Having moved to Cornwall in 2019, she is Vice Chair and serves on the Management Committee of the Children’s Sailing Trust, and a Deputy Lieutenant of Cornwall.

 Michael Griffiths